eoinsheehan/blog/draft/design-patterns.md

 > "Depend on things that change less often that you do." - move this up

 ## Single Responsibility
 A class should be cohesive in that everything the class does should be highly related to its purpose.
 Methods, like classes, should have a single responsibility. by keeping single responsibility with methods will assist when the time comes to make a new class.
 There is a link between single responsibility and dependencies.
-By virtue of the fact that classes have a single responsibility they will have to communicate with each other.
+By virtue of the fact that classes have a single responsibility they will have to communicate with each other. - grab a quote from this last line and put at top of this section

 ## Interface Segregation
 > "The conversation between objects takes place using their interfaces"